 An Escalator Ride Down Memory Lane

 Every morning I would walk to work and take out my headphones before entering in the building early.
 I had just graduated from college and was eager, excited, and a complete over achiever.
 Everything was going as I had imagined and planned.... graduate college, move to NYC, begin working at a top advertising firm.
+I got to travel, work on celebrity accounts and dive head first into everything advertising.
 Weeks turned into months which turned into over a year.
 Now I would ride up the escalators with my headphones still in my ears, coffee in hand.
 It was my last few seconds of me time until stepping into my daily grind of advertising.

 But as one year turned into two, the ride on the escalator changed.
 I didn't take out my headphones now until I reached my desk and began to slightly resent being back at my desk again after getting out so late the night before.
+I might of well have slept there.
 I wasn't happy.
 This was not

-Chris and I walked around NYC this weekend, spending a few days in the city where we met.
+Chris and I walked around NYC years later, spending a few days in the city where we met.
 It was a bittersweet walk down memory lane.
 Together we silently rode up those same escalators where I started my first job after I graduated and came to NYC.
 We both looked at one another and smiled.
 They were smiles that came from a place of quiet understanding and deep gratefulness within our hearts.
 Riding up those escalators years prior I couldn't have imagined where I would be now.
 It wasn't what I had planned I couldn't be happier.
 It is better then what I had imagined.
-As I stood in the lobby and stared up to the sixth floor, I was grateful for what I learned at my first job.
+As I stood in the lobby and stared up to the sixth floor as a self employed professional photographer, I was grateful for what I learned at my first job.
 I was grateful for Chris encouraging me to not just settle with a job because it's what I thought

 I ought to be doing.
 I couldn't have felt more blessed for the ups and downs of life that got me from that 6th floor desk to now waking up everyday and doing what I am passionate about.